 Amblyopia can happen when one eye does not see as well as the other.
 Sometimes the brain starts to use the eye that sees better to do the work of both eyes.
 That can make the eye that is not working well even weaker.
 It not always clear why one eye has better vision than the other.

 - Eyes that are not aligned

-A large difference in sight between the 2 eyes that may be:
+- Having a large difference in sight between both eyes

-Some people with amblyopia may not have symptoms.
-In those with symptoms, amblyopia may cause:
+Some people may not have symptoms.
+Others may have:

 - Blurry vision

 - Problems telling how near or far an object is

 - Shutting one eye when looking at things

 - Eyes that cross